-OIG's office of Investigations manages the hotline, which features contact email, a 24/7 live call center, and a fillable web-form by which the public may reach OIG to report allegations of fraud, waste, or abuse.
-During the reporting period, the office received 10 allegations.
+OIG's office of Investigations manages the hotline, which features a dedicated Hotline contact email, a 24/7 live call center, and a fillable web-form by which the public may reach OIG to report allegations of fraud, waste, or abuse.
+During the reporting period, the OIG received 9 allegations.